 We always make sure that you are aware of how your child is settling in.
-If there are any problems we will let you know and then work together to sort them out.
-Similarly, if you have any worries or concerns please come in and speak to either Mrs Wrixon, Mrs O'Rourke or Mrs Reid.
+If there are any problems we will let you know and work together to sort them out.
+Similarly, if you have any worries or concerns please come in and speak to either Mrs Wrixon, Mrs Dyke or Mrs Lewis.